Datasets available through QResearch

 Cancer Registry Data linked to QResearch

-Information is provided by Public Health England on diagnoses of cancer.
+Information is provided by NHS England on diagnoses of cancer.
 This is a subset of the information on the National Cancer Registry (information about the full cancer registry dataset).
 The subset of information provided is then linked to the GP data.
 A summary is given below.

 - Type and Site of Cancer - which part of the body (e.g. breast cancer or lung cancer)